 The Lake Sherwood/Hidden Valley Area Plan serves as the Land Use Plan for approximately 8,252 acres of land in the Lake Sherwood drainage basin (see Figure LS-1, Community Map).
 The Lake Sherwood/Hidden Valley Area Plan is the Area Plan for the Lake Sherwood/Hidden Valley Area of Interest.
 The area is divided geographically into two parts: the Lake Sherwood Community and Hidden Valley/Carlisle Canyon.
-The Lake Sherwood Community boundary.
+The Lake Sherwood Community is defined as that area shown on the Land Use Plan as being within the Lake Sherwood Community boundary.
 This area consists of approximately 1,990 acres, including a 154-acre man-made lake.
 The community is divided into Planning Units (P.U.) as shown in Figure LS-2.
 Hidden Valley/Carlisle Canyon is defined as the remainder of the Area Plan area.